 Changing Tab Icons and Titles

-If you go to your asset library which is the item named Images.xcassets in your file navigator, you’ll see the two icons used in the two default tabs that Xcode created for you when you started the project.
+If you go to your asset library which is the item named Assets.xcassets in your file navigator, you’ll see the two icons used in the two default tabs that Xcode created for you when you started the project.

 The asset library is the image asset library of your application.
 Whenever you need to add images to your app, you want to add it to this asset library.

 Not all the assets have to be used; think of this more like a repository of images that are available for use in your app.

 So if you were to change the tab icons, you’d first have to add the icon images here in the asset library.

 Start by right clicking on an empty area of the asset listing and choosing New Image Set.

 You can then rename it to anything you want.
 To follow the convention started by the default project, I named it “third”.

 As you can see in the image, there are three slots to add images: 1x, 2x and 3x.
 The 2x version is double the size of the 1x version and is used for Retina displays and the 3x version if the latest phones with the Retina Display HD like the iPhone X.